 Over the last 15 years Rowan Woods has worked across almost every sector of the UK film industry, from development to journalism, via distribution, festivals, exhibition and a long stint at the BBC.
 She currently splits her time between the British Council, where she acts as the specialist liaison between the UK production sector and the international festival circuit, and the London Film Festival, where she programs episodic work and industry panels.
 Over the years she has worked with BAFTA, BFI, EIFF, LSFF, BFI NETWORK, Curzon and Radio4.
 She also works as a freelance development and acquisitions consultant and is frequently found moderating industry panels and talent Q&As, including for BFI, BAFTA, IFFR and SXSW.
 Rowan’s work has given her a deep and comprehensive understanding of the UK film and television industry and is excited to share what she knows exclusively with the Stage 32 community.

 Rowan will give you an in-depth overview of the UK sector, outlining the key players, the opportunities and challenges, and providing you with the knowledge and confidence to navigate it successfully.
 She’ll begin with a general introduction of the UK market including what makes it unique, key facts and figures you should know, and how to understand the overall structure.
 She’ll then teach you about their main sources of funding, both public and private, and how funding works with international co-productions.
 She’ll also discuss the funding opportunities available for new talent.
 Rowan will then outline the key film institutions of the area and what they do.
 She’ll then discuss the support structures in place for producers and will delve into the key players in the sales agent space and how to determine which sales agent is right for your project.
 Rowan will go over the key distributors in the region and what the exhibition landscape looks like in general.
 She will also talk about the role of online platforms today and how the UK box office operates.
 She will then discuss the role of critics in this ecosystem and the key critical voices.
 Rowan will teach you about the major film festivals in the UK and how to determine which is right for your project, whether your project is a feature, short, narrative, or documentary.
 She’ll also talk about good marketplaces and forums in the area.
 She’ll go over the most important people in the UK industry right now and will then delve into the landscape of UK television, including both public service broadcasting and streaming services and key TV production companies.
 Rowan will outline for you the key opportunities in the UK marketplace, as well as the key challenges that go along with them.
-Finally, Rowan will give a rundown of how the industry has been altered by Brexit, as well as by COVID-19.

 Praise for Rowan's Stage 32 Webinar